dodgeblaster/jscourse/assignments/assignment-3/README.md

     - Have categories which when clicked, sort the pokemon by that category.
     - When clicking on any of the pokemon on the main page, you are taken to a second page, where you are given details on that individual pokemon.
     - Here is an example of how that might work: [Pokedex](https://www.pokemon.com/us/pokedex/)

+- News Story Site
+    - Using the Mock API, list all of the posts
+    - When clicking on a post, you are taken to a 2nd page, which shows the post with all the related comments

+- Visualize Calgary Data
+    - Using the Calgary API, take 2 data sets and visualize them in a graph, comparing them and showing trends

 ### Advice
 We always under estimate how long something will take.
 Its important to determine 2 things while planning your project: